htapya11/Saif-Solutions/README.md

 Second, once all the rows have been read, they are modified by the getOutputArray method which groups all similar transactions and stores it into an new ArrayList of objects.

 Third, the new ArrayList is written into a new CSV file in the form of a chart.
 Then, in the final method, the JavaMail API is called to send this new CSV file as an email.
+In order to use the JavaMail API I realized that I needed to use use Maven and add the JavaMail dependency to the pom.xml file.

 ### Improvements